 Fly below 120m (400ft)

 The legal maximum height for drone flying is 120m (400ft).
-This helps keep drones clear of other aircraft, though you should be mindful of aircraft like helicopters or other drones that may be flying lower.
+This helps keep drones clear of other aircraft, though you should always be mindful of helicopters, microlights or other drones that may be flying lower.

 This height is measured from the surface directly below your drone, so if the terrain changes, your altitude should adjust with it.